 No, whilst parents are usually referred to me through their school, doctor, or other specialist, parents can also reach out to me directly.

-What are your fees and are you covered by insurance?
+What are your fees and are you covered by health insurance?

 Plans are tailored to each child’s needs and individual requirements.
 I will be able to advise of the fees of what is required in your unique situation.
 I am not covered by health insurance.